bcronje/docs/docs/management/trust-requirements/index.md

 This is where our **Trust Requirements** feature comes from.

-Enclave trust requirements are continuously evaluated properties of a system enrolled with Enclave, collected either from the local endpoint, or from a remote API, that can be either *met*, meaning the enrolled system has passed all conditions on the requirement, or *unmet*, meaning that the enrolled system **has not** passed all the conditions on the requirement.
+Enclave trust requirements are continuously evaluated properties of a system enrolled with Enclave, collected either from the local endpoint, or from a remote API.

+Trust requirements can be either *met*, meaning the enrolled system has passed all conditions on the requirement, or *unmet*, meaning that the enrolled system **has not** passed all the conditions on the requirement.

 Trust Requirements can be added from within the portal (or via our APIs):